thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 If you see an error like:

 ```
-Uncaught (in promise) Error: You must provide a "scale" when providing a model definition
+Error: You must provide a "scale" when providing a model definition
 ```

 You've passed a `null` or `undefined` scale argument in the `model` argument to UpscalerJS: